 New Studies on 3D Bioprinting of Hair Follicles

 - A study from China that was published in September 2021 discusses a new approach in three-dimensional bioprinting for the tissue engineering of hair follicle reconstruction.
 This method entails a 3D bioprinting technique based on a gelatin/alginate hydrogel to construct a multilayer composite scaffold.
 The end results is a suitable 3D microenvironment for dermal papilla cells to induce new hair follicle formation.
+Update: A March 2022 summary can be read on ScienceDirect.

 - Another far more detailed study from China that was published in May 2021 is titled: “Using bioprinting and spheroid culture to create a skin model with sweat glands and hair follicles.”
 The researchers managed to simultaneously induce sweat gland and hair follicle regeneration.
 Moreover, they discovered a symbiotic relationship between sweat gland scaffolds and hair follicle spheroids.